 Distortion (and saturation) cause deformation to a waveform, particularly at the peak amplitudes of the signals (positive and negative).

 So, the first thing to note is that distortion will have a greater effect on the transients since they have the highest peaks.
 As I mentioned, this will cause changes to the tone/timbre of the track, similar to frequency masking.

 The second thing to note is that, in altering the waveform, distortion effectively creates new harmonic content in the signal (typically, but not always, in relation to the original harmonic information).
 Likening this to frequency masking, blending a second (or any number) of similar tracks with an original track will effectively add harmonic content to the summed/mixed output.

 And so, in this way, we can liken frequency masking to distortion, especially in terms of worsening the definition of a signal.

-So I hope that gives you some ideas on the phenomenon of frequency masking.
-Of course, “phenomenon” means “a fact or situation that is observed to exist or happen, especially one whose cause or explanation is in question”, so it's tricky to give a direct definition, but if we can think of it in the ways I describe, we can understand why it happens and understand what we can do about it.
+So, I hope that gives you some ideas on the phenomenon of frequency masking.
+Of course, “phenomenon” means “a fact or situation that is observed to exist or happen, especially one whose cause or explanation is in question”, so it's tricky to give a direct definition.
+Still, if we can think of it in the ways I describe, we can understand why it happens and understand what we can do about it.